 During the registration process or at any point where personal information is collected by us about you, you will be asked to indicate your preference regarding the Company and those parties involved in the administration of the Codes sending you Marketing Information.
 If you do not wish to receive Marketing Information from us, you can opt-out at any time by using the unsubscribe link inside the email or code within the SMS (to unsubscribe from marketing emails or SMS messages) or alternatively you are free at any time to amend your preference by doing one of the following:

-- email us at firstname.lastname@example.org we will amend your preference for you;
+- email us at firstname.lastname@example.org and we will amend your preference for you;

 - tick the relevant preference box where provided on communications that we send you or on the Subscriber registration page of the Website before confirming your registration;